TillJohanndeiter/quorum-cluster/README.md

 quorum who will be selected as master especially in case of unexpected shutdown
 of the current master.

-The code is documented and corresponds to pylint codestyle.
+The code is documented and corresponds to pylint code style.
 For the project
-i used a CI pipeline and issue managment of Gitlab.
+I used a CI pipeline and issue management of Gitlab.
 Relevant classes were
 created with test driven development.

 **Installation**

-To clone the repository use command:
+To clone the repository, use command:

 `git clone https://gitlab.ub.uni-bielefeld.de/till.johanndeiter/quorumCluster.git`

-(Optional) you could use a virtual enviroment to avoid dependecy problems.
+(Optional) you could use a virtual environment to avoid dependency problems.
 For this you have to create one and activate it:

 `python3 -m venv env`